• Skip to primary navigation

 4. Disable Biometrics Using Registry Editor

-Another way to totally disable Face Detection, Fingerprint and Iris scanning in Window 10 is by using Registry Editor.
+Another way to totally disable Face Detection, Fingerprint and Iris scanning on a Window computer is by using Registry Editor.

 Open Registry Editor Using Run Command

-On Registry Editor screen, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Biometrics.
+3. On the Registry Editor screen, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Biometrics.
 If Biometrics key is not available, right-click in the left-pane, select New > Key and name the New Key as Biometrics.

 Create New Key in Microsoft Folder Using Registry Editor